 Saigon Garden Malls – District 12

 The first floor is mostly dedicated to food outlets.
-Here, you can enjoy a meal in the relaxing green space and watch the world go by.
-Upstairs on floor two, visitors can immerse themselves in culture by visiting Ho Chi Minh City’s largest bookstores – where over 50,000 books can be found.
+Upstairs on floor two, visitors can immerse themselves in culture by visiting HCMC’s largest bookstores – where over 50,000 books can be found.
+Other facilities include the 150-seat Theatre de Cholon, where a variety of traditional Vietnamese performing arts are held, and the One Club Fitness and Yoga Center.

 An all-encompassing, comprehensive shopping and cultural facility, the Saigon Garden Mall is a highlight of Ho Chi Minh City commerce.
 It’s located at 190 Hong Bang Street in District 12.